AthenaJS/athenajs-webpack-starter/README.md

 * Download the files and place them in your project directory
 * Run `npm i` to install the dependencies
 * Run `npm run build` to build the project
-* Run `npm run dev` to build the project, start watching files and run the local server
+* Run `npm start` to build the project in dev mode, start watching files and run the local server
 * Run `npm test` to run the tests once